-BeagleBoard.org has been a frequent mentoring organization for Google Summer of Code and 2022 is our 10th consecutive year of being an approved mentoring organization!
+BeagleBoard.org has been a frequent mentoring organization for Google Summer of Code and 2023 would our 11th consecutive year of being an approved mentoring organization, if accepted.
 Please join us in supporting this year’s contributors and mentors…

 You encouraged to join us on BeagleBoard.org - gsocchat if you want to get involved.
-Previous administrators are jkridner and c-wicks.
-Our mentors last year were ds2, Abhishek_, ravikp7, m_w, pmezydlo, hendersa, pdp7, zeekhuge, rma, sstabellini, julieng, and driain.
-New mentors this year include sakethr98, lorforlinux, pratimu, and giuliomoro. **
+Previous administrators are jkridner, c-wicks and lorforlinux.
+Recent past mentors include ds2, Abhishek_, ravikp7, m_w, pmezydlo, hendersa, pdp7, zeekhuge, rma, sstabellini, julieng, and driain.
+New mentors this year include sakethr98, pratimu, and giuliomoro. **

 - Sign up on the mailing list here and reach out to the group and mentors (best to keep the group in copy).

-- Join the live chat #beagle-gsoc including weekly meetings every Wednesday at 12:30PM US Eastern time (http://bbb.io/gsocmeet), which is 4:30PM UTC during US daylight savings time.
+- Join the live chat #beagle-gsoc including weekly meetings every Wednesday at 12:30PM US Eastern time (BeagleBoard.org - gsocmeet), which is 4:30PM UTC during US daylight savings time.

-- Read and contribute to our ideas list at http://bbb.io/gsocideas by following the instructions on the page, including adding ideas, listing yourself as a possible mentor (if appropriate), and creating draft proposals (as a student).
+- Read and contribute to our ideas list at BeagleBoard.org - gsocideas by following the instructions on the page, including adding ideas, listing yourself as a possible mentor (if appropriate), and creating draft proposals (as a student).

 - Sign up on Google’s system at https://summerofcode.withgoogle.com/ and be sure to meet all application deadlines and requirements.